OpenRoberta/openroberta-lab/README.md

 #### Step 2: Make sure you have a database
 If you have a fresh clone of the server, make sure that the OpenRobertaServer folder has a subfolder **db-x.y.z** with the database inside, where x.y.z is the current version from the server.
 The actual server version is found in the pom.xml of the OpenRobertaParent project.
 If you don't have a database, you can create an empty database with

-    ./ora.sh --createEmptydb
+    ./ora.sh create-empty-db

 #### Step 3: Starting your own server instance using a unix-like shell (on either lin* or win*).

-    ./ora.sh --start-from-git [optional-path-to-crosscompiler-resources] # start the server using the default properties
+    ./ora.sh start-from-git [optional-path-to-crosscompiler-resources] # start the server using the default properties

-You can also run `./ora.sh --help` to see more commands for administration of the server.
+You can also run `./ora.sh help` to see more commands for administration of the server.
 If you have Eclipse installed and

 * the repositories base directory is imported as maven project (this will import all submodules automatically)
 * a maven build in the repositories base directory has been executed and a database is created (see above!)